Discover the best lakeside campgrounds in Alberta Parks from Sir Winston Churchill Park to Cypress Hills.

 Amenities: 15/30 Amp power, boat launch, fish cleaning stations, flush toilets, life jacket loaner station, pay phone, pier, playground, sewage disposal, tap water.

-Learn more in our story: A Fun Weekend in Beauvais Provincial Park.
+– A Fun Weekend in Beauvais Provincial Park

 Firerock Campground, Cypress Hills Provincial Park (SE Alberta)

-Amenities: 15/30 Amp power, boat launch, flush toilets, playground, showers, tap water (Elkwater & Lakeview campgrounds have power and water sites; Beaver Creek has power/water/sewer). *** Comfort camping also available!
-See our story: Comfort Camping at Cypress Hills Provincial Park for details.***
+Amenities: 15/30 Amp power, boat launch, flush toilets, playground, showers, tap water (Elkwater & Lakeview campgrounds have power and water sites; Beaver Creek has power/water/sewer). *** Comfort camping in the Firerock Cabins is also available!

 Kinbrook Island Provincial Park, Brooks